Related Content

 COMMON CORE STANDARDS: Reading, Speaking and Listening

-First conducted in 2014, ADL’s Global 100: An Index of Anti-Semitism® is the most extensive survey ever conducted about the attitudes and opinions toward Jewish people in over 100 countries around the world.
-The study found that antisemitic attitudes are persistent and pervasive around the world.
-More than one in four adults, 26% of those surveyed, held anti-Semitic attitudes.
+First conducted in 2014, ADL’s Global 100 found that antisemitic attitudes are persistent and pervasive around the world.
+More than one in four adults, 26% of those surveyed, held antisemitic attitudes.
 This figure represented an estimated 1.09 billion people around the world.
+In 2024, that number has nearly doubled to 46% of the world's population harbor antisemitic attitudes.

 About Global 100